antoniafeistel/BigData/README.md

 Scenario 3   |      47,040.16 |         47,868.56
 Scenario 4   |      53,100.87 |         53,704.87

-Folgende Grafische Darstellung
+Folgende Grafische Darstellung:

 **Consumer Client 1 Core 1 GB Memory**
 ![Consumer Client 1 Core 1 GB Memory](resources_readme/cons-1Core-1GB.png)
 **Consumer Client 6 Core 1 GB Memory**
 ![Consumer Client 6 Core 1 GB Memory](resources_readme/consumer-6Core-1GB.png)

-These grpahs show that the performance really increases by adding more cores to the consumer component.
-It can be noticed that the batch duration decreases by almost 50% whereas the process rate is increasing by more than 100%.
+These grpahs and the metrics demonstrate that the performance really increases by adding more cores to the consumer component.
+If you compare Scenario 1 to Scenatrio 4, it can be noticed that the batch duration decreases by almost 50% whereas the process rate is increasing by more than 100%.
 There is at least a performance improvment by adding more ressources but the performance is not increasing proportional to the amount of added ressources (sub-linear).

 ### Producer Analysis
 **Ressource Details**